 The 2017 Federal Boulevard Corridor Study outlined a vision for a well-connected multimodal and high capacity Boulevard that supports and celebrates diverse local business, residents, cultures, natural resources and community.
 Traveling the corridor will be safe, easy, and comfortable for all modes of transportation.

-The transit study and alternatives analysis will advance the corridor vision by identifying and analyzing transit options along the corridor, and examining how enhanced transit can better serve the communities that make this corridor such a vibrant and multi-faceted place.
+The transit study and alternatives analysis will advance the corridor vision by identifying and analyzing transit options along the Federal Boulevard corridor within the City and County of Denver.
+Denver Moves: Federal will identify and evaluate transit options and determine how enhanced transit can better serve the communities that make this corridor such a vibrant and multi-faceted place.

-The next step in the planning process is to evaluate costs, benefits, and impacts of potential transit options.
-Building on a combination of multiple past and ongoing mobility, land use, and community studies, the project team will work with stakeholders to select a range of potential options for high capacity transit on Federal Boulevard from Floyd Avenue to 52nd Avenue.
+What is an Alternative Analysis?
+An alternatives analysis is the next step in the process from planning to implementation.
+It involves evaluating costs, benefits, and impacts of potential transit options.
+Denver Moves: Federal will build on a combination of past and ongoing mobility, land use, and community plans and studies that include Federal Boulevard within the City and County of Denver.
+Our team will work with stakeholders to identify, evaluate, and narrow the range of potential options for high capacity transit along the Federal corridor from Floyd Avenue to 52nd Avenue.

 High capacity transit provides more frequent and reliable service that links important activity centers.
-It may include similar features to rail lines, such as level boarding of buses, separated/dedicated bus lanes, unique branding, and service that runs more often.
+It may include features, such as level boarding of transit vehicles (no stepping up or down), separated/ dedicated transit lanes, unique branding identifying where the line is going to, and service that runs more often.

 Possible options for Federal Blvd: